mongodb/docs/source/includes/list-table-datadog-metrics.rst

      - Maximum latency gauge in milliseconds for read requests and write requests.

-   * - | ``DISK_PARTITION_UTILIZATION``
-       | (mongodb.atlas.system.disk.iops.percentutilization)
-     - Disk
-     - Percentage of time during which requests are being issued to and serviced by the disk partition.
-Includes requests from all processes, not just MongoDB processes.

    * - | ``DISK_QUEUE_DEPTH``
        | (mongodb.atlas.system.disk.queuedepth)
      - Disk
      - Average length of the queue of requests issued to the disk partition that MongoDB uses over the time period specified by the metric granularity.

-   * - | ``MAX_DISK_PARTITION_UTILIZATION_DATA``
-       | (mongodb.atlas.system.disk.max.iops.percentutilization)
-     - Disk
-     - Maximum disk utilization percent value over the time period specified by the metric granularity.

    * - | ``MAX_DISK_QUEUE_DEPTH``
        | (mongodb.atlas.system.disk.max.queuedepth)